nebula-orchestrator/docs/docs/install.md

 The basic steps to getting Nebula to work is:

 1. Create mongo, preferably a cluster & even a sharded cluster for large enough cluster
-2. Create a database for Nebula on Mongo & a user with read&write permissions for the api-manger & worker-manager and optionally a read only user for use by the worker-manager for it for example:
+2. Create a database for Nebula on Mongo & a user with read&write permissions for the api-manger & worker-manager and optionally a read only user for use by the worker-manager for example:

         use nebula
         db.createUser(